ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 {{TCP}} or {{QUIC}}), the proxied traffic will incur at least two nested congestion controllers.
-The underlying HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that the inner traffic is congestion-controlled.
+The underlying HTTP connection MUST NOT disable congestion control unless it has an out-of-band way of knowing with absolute certainty that all of the inner packets belong to congestion-controlled connections.

 When the protocol running inside the tunnel uses loss recovery (e.g., {{TCP}}
 or {{QUIC}}), and the underlying HTTP connection runs over TCP, the proxied